1. Compliment an Employee Complaint Against

 Criminal Investigations

-The Criminal Investigations Division is comprised of several sections which are critical to the mission of the Springfield Police Department.
+The Criminal Investigations Division is comprised of several sections that are critical to the mission of the Springfield Police Department.

 • Crime Scene Services